kosi-libs/Kodein/README.md

 ```

-#### Via an injector
+#### Via injector

 An injector is an object that you can use to inject all injected values in an object.

 This allows your object to:

- - retrieve all it's injected dependencies at once.
+ - Retrieve all it's injected dependencies at once;
- - declare its dependencies without a kodein instance.
+ - Declare its dependencies without a Kodein instance.

 ```kotlin
 public class Controller() {